Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

-The \textit{direct} estimation results suffer from differences in quality due to low area-level sample sizes and specifically high variability.
-Model-based SAE methods help to improve the estimation accuracy of results.
-As SOEP auxiliary variables are measured in the same way as in the Germans census \citep{Bundesamt_2015}, census covariate data can serve as auxiliary information needed in SAE models.
-However, the German census provides information only at aggregated RPR-levels.
-Overall, we have $19$ covariates on personal and socio-economic background within our sample for which we additionally received corresponding means from the German Statistical Office calculated from the German $2011$ census.
-Details on available covariates and their variable importance is provided within the Appendix in Table \ref{tab:Covariates}.
+The \textit{direct} estimation results suffer from differences in quality due to low area-level sample sizes and high variability.
+Model-based SAE methods help to improve the accuracy of these estimates.
+Since Socio-Economic Panel auxiliary variables are measured in the same way as in the German census \citep{Bundesamt_2015}, census covariate data can be used as auxiliary information in SAE models.
+However, the German census provides information only at aggregated regional levels.
+Overall, we have $19$ covariates on personal and socio-economic backgrounds within our sample, for which we also received corresponding means calculated by the German Statistical Office from the $2022$ German census.
+Details on available covariates and their variable importance are provided in Table 3 in the online supplementary materials.